bseverns/microGranny2/README.md

 * Bring the official `mg2HW` library into `lib/mg2HW/` (or wire `lib_deps` to a fork) so PlatformIO builds without manual copy steps.
 * Document the LED/color language and UI message patterns once `mg2HW` references are in hand.
-* Cross-check any new UI/MIDI behavior on real hardware and document any quirks or regressions.
+* Cross-check the MIDI randomize-by-CC feedback on real hardware and document any quirks or regressions vs upstream.
+* Decide whether to pin exact SdFat/WaveRP versions in `platformio.ini` (or document known-good versions) to avoid build drift.

 ## Hardware + tooling checklist